payu-india/CMS-Chatbot/docs/IOS Mobile SDK/ios-core-sdk/ios-coresdk-web-services/vas-integration-ios-core-sdk.md

 ---
 title: VAS Integration API
-excerpt: ''
 deprecated: false
+hidden: true
+link:
-hidden: false
+  new_tab: false
 metadata:
   title: VAS Integration API - iOS Core SDK
   description: ''
   robots: index
-next:
-  description: ''
 ---
 The **VAS Integration** API is used to get the list of down Net Banking and down card BIN.
 Integrate this API by calling the `callVASForMobileSDKWithPaymentParam`.
 The command name and var1 for this API integration are: